SJElizalde/quick-asyncNet/docs/GUIDE.md

 Grab a cup o' Joe, it may take a while....

+*NOTE*: As of Marmalade 7.4.3, I had to manually transfer the built binaries (*quick_prebuilt.s3e* and *quick_prebuilt_d.s3e* files in case of ARM) from the *targets/win* folder to their proper place in *target/arm*.
+You may have to do this as well, check file modification dates just in case.

 **THAT'S THAT!**

 if the builds went well, then enjoy your parallel downloading!